issus/DigiKeyApi/README.md

 ## Logging API Calls

-The library contains an event you can subscribe to which will give you the request and response objects if you want to log them for debugging or testing purposes.
+The library contains an event you can subscribe to, which will give you the request and response objects if you want to log them for debugging or testing purposes.

 ```csharp
 // Subscribe to API call completed